jlb14n/M09-Songs-ML/README.md

 # M09-Songs-ML

-M09 Exercise Data Processing and Model Training
+## Introduction

-This repository includes the Jupyter Notebook for M09: Exercise: Data Processing This cleans a dataset of songs for the later machine learning exercise
+This repository was created for the M09 Exercises: Data Processing and Model Training.
+This cleans a dataset of songs and separates out a training group and a test group.

-Exercise: Model Training has not yet been attempted!
+## Navigation
+Data-Processing-Model-Training.ipynb is the Jupyter notebook that cleans and creates datasets. ml-03-data-processing-songs-dataset.csv is the uncleaned data.